-As much as I romanticize those bagels, I’m in North Carolina now.
+As much as I romanticize about those bagels, I’m in North Carolina now.
 It’s not the bagel capital of the world, but the bagels are pretty decent here if you go to the right places.
 Hint: the right place is not the grocery store.
-I’ve even found a bakery (bagelry?) that makes a whole wheat everything bagel which, in my opinion, is the perfect combo.
+I’ve found a bakery that makes a whole wheat everything bagel – which, in my opinion, is the perfect combo.

 I know, I’ve been a little obsessed with all things avocado ever since I had an amazing avocado dinner at Eat Write Retreat.
 The Californian Avocado Commission hosted it and was the best meal I’ve ever had at a conference.

 Since avocados are nature’s butter why not let them make your homemade vegan cream cheese more luxurious?
-I combined them with a thick cashew cream to add some heft and added in my favorite garlic herb combination.
+I combined them with a thick cashew cream to add that heft, and included my favorite garlic herb combination.

-You can use the base and make your favorite flavor like walnut agave, olive or strawberry.
+You can use the avocado as the base and make your favorite flavor like walnut agave, olive or strawberry.
 What’s your favorite bagel and cream cheese combination?